Military rations: Early modern

-The British Empire's Royal Navy relied on hardtack, salted meat, and alcoholic drinks (originally beer but later rum).
+The Royal Navy relied on hardtack, salted meat, and alcoholic drinks (originally beer but later rum).
 The Continental Army of the Revolutionary War-era United States had, on paper, plentiful rations including salted meat, legumes, grains, bread, milk, and alcohol, with jerky and hardtack if those foods were not available.
-In 1775, the Continental Congress determined a ration that included either one pound of beef, three-quarters of a pound of pork, or one pound of salted fish per day, as well as one pound of flour or bread per day, one pint of milk per day, one quart of spruce beer or cider per day, three pounds of peas or beans per week, one pint of rice per week, and a small amount of molasses.
+In 1775, the Continental Congress determined a ration that included either 1 lb of beef, 3/4 lb of pork, or 1 lb of salted fish per day, as well as 1 lb of flour or bread per day, one pint of milk per day, one quart of spruce beer or cider per day, 3 lb of peas or beans per week, one pint of rice per week, and a small amount of molasses.
 However, in reality, the Continental Army had difficulties supplying its units.
 Congress lacked the authority to raise sufficient taxes and transportation and other supply issues compounded the problem.
 In reality, soldiers might receive some flour and perhaps a small amount of meat or fish.
 In order to preserve the food, meat was often salted and the flour would often be baked into hard biscuits.
 As these rations had hardly any nutrients, a weekly ration of vinegar or sauerkraut was eventually added to try to prevent scurvy, but this was insufficient.
 Sometimes days would pass between rations.
-Soldiers had to resort to foraging, with soldiers understanding the local vegetation being able to find food in woods around the camps.
+Soldiers had to resort to foraging, with those who understood the local vegetation being able to find food in woods around the camps.
 At Valley Forge, watercress and sorrel were sometimes foraged to provide the troops with some vegetables.
-Soldiers also at times had to hunt whatever animals they could find and beg civilians for food.
+Soldiers at times had to hunt whatever animals they could find and beg civilians for food.
 They also bought food when possible, but this proved difficult as the Continental Army mostly paid in promissory notes which were widely distrusted and many soldiers had little goods or money to trade.
-The situation deteriorated to the point that Congress pressured George Washington to permit the seizure of food and the use of low-value currency as compensation, but he declined, fearing that this would alienate the colonials.
+The situation deteriorated to the point that Congress pressured George Washington to permit the seizure of food and the use of low-value currency as compensation, but he declined, fearing that this would alienate civilians.
 However, soldiers at times resorted to stealing food, and although they stood trial, Washington was lenient on them as he understood their desperation.
 During the Continental Army's encampment at Morristown, New Jersey, Washington enlisted the aid of the local magistrate to request that food be provided in exchange for promises to pay it back, with the magistrate impressing the amount of food requested if local farmers refused.